Hallilogod/KernelToys/README.md

 **A:** Sure, feel free to use it as long as you give credits, if you do a video about it for example please put the repository link in the description

-**Q:** Why is the source code not available?
+**Q:** Why is the source code so ugly?

-**A:** Im making it open source pretty soon, im just making the code a bit more readable for the public
+**A:** Im not an expert in C or winapi / the wdk, if you found issues in the source code there is no need to blame me, just tell me what to fix

 **Q:** HELPP!!!
 WHAT IS A NT NATIVE PATH????
 HOW DO I USE THE DELETEKEY OPTION???